 The side effects of Salamol Easi-Breathe are the same as other salbutamol inhalers.
 The most commonly seen side effects tend to occur immediately after inhalers are used and are related to the salbutamol dose (number of puffs), and usually last a few minutes or hours.

-Other side-effects occur less commonly and not always dose related.
+Other side-effects occur less commonly and are not always dose related.
 See the manufacturer's patient information leaflet for Salamol Easi-Breathe.